UK's Johnson shuts pubs in parts of England with new COVID curbs

-LIVERPOOL/LONDON (Reuters) - British Prime Minister Boris Johnson imposed a tiered system of further restrictions on parts of England on Monday, including shutting pubs, as the COVID-19 outbreak accelerates, though anger is rising at the cost of the curtailment of freedoms.
+LIVERPOOL/LONDON (Reuters) - British Prime Minister Boris Johnson imposed a tiered system of further restrictions on parts of England on Monday, including shutting pubs, to curb an acceleration in COVID-19 cases, though anger was rising at the cost of the curtailment of freedoms.

-Johnson announced the new three-tier system in an attempt to standardise a patchwork of often complicated and confusing restrictions imposed across England.
-Lawmakers will vote on the move.
+Johnson announced a new three-tiered system in an attempt to standardise a patchwork of often complicated and confusing restrictions imposed across England.
+Lawmakers will vote on the move on Tuesday.

-The lockdowns will include shutting pubs and bars in areas placed into the “very high” alert level from Wednesday.
-The other levels in the new system are “medium” and “high”.
+The lockdowns will include shutting pubs and bars in areas placed in the “very high” alert level from Wednesday.
+The other alert levels in the new system are “medium” and “high”.

-So far, Merseyside in northwest England - which includes the city of Liverpool - is the only area in the highest risk category.
+So far, Merseyside in northwest England - which includes the city of Liverpool - is the only area classified at the “very high” level.
 Gyms, leisure centres, casinos, betting shops and adult gaming centres there will also close, Johnson said.

 “We must act to save lives,” Johnson told parliament, adding that he did not want another national lockdown and that he understood the frustrations of those chafing at the “repressions of liberty”.